The Bing Crosby Information

 ·

-He made the most popular record ever, “White
+He made the most

-Christmas,” the only single to make American pop charts twenty times, every
+popular record ever, “White Christmas,” the only single to make American

-year but one between 1942 and 1952.
-In
+pop charts twenty times, every year but one between 1942 and 1962.
+In 1998, after a long absence, his 1947

 ·